anaclumos/bing-chat-for-all-browsers/uninstall.md

 # Give Me One More Chance!

-Most people fixed their problems with the following quick fixes.
-Try the followings:
+### Most people fixed their problems with the following quick fixes.

 - Clear the cache and cookies on bing.com.
 - Whitelist bing.com if you have any Adblock or VPN.